 The program is administered by Scholarship America®, the nation’s largest designer and manager of scholarship, tuition assistance, and other education support programs for corporations, foundations, associations, and individuals.
 Eligibility for individual programs is determined at the sole discretion of the sponsor, and eligible applications are reviewed by Scholarship America’s evaluation team.
 Awards are granted without regard to race, color, creed, religion, sexual orientation, gender, disability, or national origin.

 All students admitted to the Kaiser Permanente School of Allied Health Science’s Radiography evening class program are invited to apply for a tuition assistance loan, provided they do not graduate before March 2024.
 Recipients must be enrolled full-time at KPSAHS, however, students are not required to obtain a loan in order to attend KPSAHS.

-To apply, you must be a U.S. citizen or Permanent Resident.
-Non-U.S. citizens must submit a photocopy of their Permanent Resident Card.
-Student visas or temporary Employment Authorizations are not accepted (Applicants must be eligible for employment and must provide their Social Security Number.)
+To apply, you must be a U.S. citizen.
+Applicants must be eligible for employment and provide their Social Security number.

-Students in the Radiography-Evening Class (RAD-E) program must submit their applications by 3:00 pm CT on August 1, 2020.
+Students in the Radiography-Evening Class (RAD-E) program must submit their applications by June 30, 2022 3:00 pm CT.